13wealth/WEDE5020_WEBDev/README.md

 - Changed the “Register your child” button to open a modal instead of redirecting.
 - Built a scrollable registration modal with proper validations:
-    - Child’s name and date of birth → automatically calculates age.
+    - Child’s name and date of birth: automatically calculates age.
     - Select class applying for.
     - Parent phone must start with +27.
     - Parent email must be valid.